sourav-bk/Golang/Topic/DB.md

   Returns all records when there is a match in either left or right table.
   - Eg = SELECT * FROM Customers FULL OUTER JOIN Orders ON Customers.CustomerID = Orders.CustomerID;.

+## Index in DB
+An index in SQL is a data structure used to speed up the retrieval of records from a database table.
+It acts like the index at the back of a textbook: instead of scanning every page to find a topic, you look it up in the index and jump straight to the correct page.

+Common Types of Indexes---

+- Clustered Index:

+  Determines the physical order of data in the table.
+A table can have only one clustered index because data can only be physically stored in one order (often automatically created on the Primary Key).

+- Non-Clustered Index:

+  A separate structure from the data rows that contains pointers to the original data.
+You can have multiple non-clustered indexes on a single table.

+- Unique Index:

+  Ensures that all values in the indexed column are unique, preventing duplicate entries and maintaining data integrity.

+- Composite Index:

+  An index created on two or more columns together, useful for queries that filter by multiple criteria

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------